Night in the Woods: Plot

 Still wounded, Mae ventures out into the woods to find the hooded group, only for Gregg, Bea, and Angus to arrive, refusing to let her go alone.
-The group enters the old mines and confronts the mysterious cult, who have been kidnapping people who "will not be missed", including their missing friend Casey, into the mines to be sacrificed to a god-like chthonic entity called the Black Goat in the hope that it will revitalize the economy of Possum Springs.
-The cult's leader allows the group to leave, threatening them never to tell anyone about the cult.
-But while the group is leaving in the mine's elevator, a cultist ambushes them and attacks Mae.
+The group enters the old mines and confronts the mysterious cult that has been kidnapping people deemed unlikely to be missed, including their missing friend Casey, to sacrifice them to a god-like chthonic entity called the Black Goat in the hope that it will revitalize the economy of Possum Springs.
+The cult's leader allows the group to leave, threatening them never to tell anyone about the cult, but as the group exits the mine elevator, a cultist ambushes them and attacks Mae.
 The others manage to save her and the elevator falls, collapsing the mine and presumably trapping the cult underground.

 The next day, depending on whom the player interacted with the most throughout the course of the game, Mae sits down with either Bea or Gregg and discusses the events of the previous night, and all the happenings in Possum Springs.
 The others join them shortly after, and Mae learns that although they will all be forced to grow and adapt to life, for better or for worse, they can still enjoy their time together now.
 The game ends with the four deciding to forget about their problems for the time being and have band practice.